4d/docs/docs/Concepts/parameters.md

  ALERT($0)
 ```

 This second technique of returning a value by a subroutine is called “using a function.”
-This is described in the [Functions](#functions) paragraph.
+This is described in the [Returning values](#returning-values) paragraph.

 ### Particular cases: objects and collections